moehach/blog/_posts/2020-09-04-autonomous-decision-making-in-design.md

 ## Time Constraints

-Time is money, and it's troublesome when you have too little time, and far far too many projects.
+Time is money, and it's troublesome when you have too little time, and far too many projects.

 If you've worked for a start-up or a brand new design studio, you'll know just how stressful the environment can be.
 Your studio/start-up takes on more than it can handle, time becomes a scarce resource, and management ends up asking you to create half-assed designs to appease clients.